How to Add Elements to a Dictionary in Python: Complete Guide with Examples

-- Key‑value pairs: A dictionary consists of unique keys and their corresponding values.
-Keys must be of an immutable type (such as strings or numbers), while values can be of any type.
+• Key-Value Pairs: A dictionary consists of unique keys and their corresponding values.
+Keys must be immutable types such as strings or numbers, while values can be of any type.

-- Value lookup: You can quickly reference a value by specifying its key.
+• Value Retrieval: You can quickly retrieve a value by specifying its key.

 my_dict = {